-The Address Confidentiality Program (ACP) is a free mail forwarding service to help survivors of domestic violence, sexual assault, trafficking, or stalking protect their physical address information.
+The Address Confidentiality Program (ACP) is a free mail forwarding service to help survivors of domestic violence, sexual assault, stalking, or human trafficking protect their physical address information.
 Participants in the program are provided with a substitute address to be used in place of the address where they live.
-The substitute address will meet the address requirements for most state and local government services.
+The substitute address will meet the address requirements for most state and local government agencies.
 Participants may use the substitute address provided to them for:

 Delivery of first class, certified and registered mail

 Obtaining an Oregon driver’s license or ID card

 Applying for a marriage license

 The Address Confidentiality Program works with participants or potential participants by telephone or mail.
 If you choose to write using the P.O.
 Box below please be sure to include your contact information so that we can reach you.
 For security reasons our office is in a confidential location.
 For more information please refer to the FAQs below or contact:

 Participation in the ACP by itself does not guarantee your safety.
 ACP staff members are not trained in threat-assessment, safety-planning, or law and are not allowed to offer legal advice.